FrancisMengx/OSProject/doc/README.txt

 	changeBgColor Command: A user can change background color.
 Type 'changeBgColor bg' and press "ENTER".

-	ps Command: Displays all processes that are currently scheduled to run.
-Type 'ps' and press "ENTER".

 	Help Command: Displays a help menu with a list of commands.
 Type 'help' and press "ENTER".